restatedev/restate/README.md

 This assumes that the runtime is running on `localhost:8081`.

-TO check the OpenAPI documentation of the available operational APIs:
+To check the OpenAPI documentation of the available operational APIs:

 ```shell
 curl localhost:8081/openapi